solo-fsw/tone-marker/notes/log.md

 - Elio:
   - Updated the project approach.
   - Asked Jens to participate in the project.
+  - Created a new repo which uses the software/hardware template, moved contents of old repo to it, and deleted old repo.

 ## 23 April, 2024
 - Elio: